AndrewAkinson/python3-therion-analyzer/README.md

 The returned pandas dataframe `df` can be further analysed programatically, or exported to a spreadsheet for inspection.

-The dataframe has one row for each keyword that is tracked and contains columns for:
+The dataframe has one record for each keyword that is tracked and contains columns for:

 * the file name;
 * the detected character encoding of the file (`UTF-8`, `ISO-8859-1`);